UPDATED: AUGUST 07, 2023 | 2 MIN READ

 How to get car insurance without a permanent address

 If you don’t have a permanent address, you can list a temporary address on your insurance policy application.
-This address needs to be one you stay at frequently because insurers use the location your car is parked to help determine the proper rates.
+This address needs to be one you stay at frequently because insurers use your car’s location to help determine the proper rates.
 Also, as soon as you get a permanent address, you need to notify your insurance company and update your vehicle registration.

 Can I get car insurance while living in a hotel?

 Yes.
 Your insurance company needs an accurate address for the location of your vehicle, especially if you have full-coverage insurance.
 If that happens to be a hotel temporarily, that’s okay.
-However, you should make sure you tell your insurance company the hotel’s address isn’t your mailing address and update your address information once you’ve established a permanent residence.
+However, you should tell your insurance company the hotel’s address isn’t your mailing address and update your address once you’ve established a permanent residence.